 And if that wasn’t enough, freakshakes became a big hit for consumers of all ages (and of course a stunning attraction for ‘likes’).
 The eye-catching creation by chefs consisted of a creamy milkshake that was then piled high with cream, ice cream, donuts, sauces and confectionary of all kinds.
 In simple terms, freakshakes were sugar bombs.

 Before green avocado lattes starting popping up on beverage menus across Australia, there was another green coloured beverage in town – matcha.
-While matcha has been around for centuries, commonly being consumed in Japanese tea ceremonies, the trendy ingredient began popping up on menus in mid-2016.
+While matcha has been around for centuries, commonly being consumed in Japanese tea ceremonies, the trendy ingredient began rising in popularity in 2014 and standing out on menus by mid-2016.

 Matcha gained traction with consumers thanks to its vibrant green colour that ensured foods it was added to stood out on menus and plates.
 During its peak popularity, the traditional Japanese ingredient was incorporated into coffees, teas, milkshakes, ice creams and baked goods such as pancakes, muffins, cookies and cakes.

 Australia’s food capital, Melbourne, took the trend that one step further with the opening of vegan café, Matcha Mylkbar, where there were traces of matcha throughout every dish.
 The venue offered their customers vegan eggs with matcha powder sprinkled over the top, breakfast bowls with the item stirred throughout and matcha iced tea, smoothies and latte options.

 When the matcha trend took over, it was being driven by two main customer types; the health conscious who drank it for its high antioxidant content, energy, weight loss and health properties, according to Hospitality Magazine.
 And those who simply loved culinary creations and the distinct taste and colour properties matcha provided.